 How does PLOS CAP change Open Access publishing?

 Community Action Publishing will more equitably distribute the cost of publishing among a broad community of institutions so that their researchers can publish in the journal that’s right for them, without worrying about publication fees.

 Selectivity remains an important tool for researchers to demonstrate the high caliber of their work, but the journal costs are inherently more expensive.
 CAP equitably distributes costs so that selectivity and Open Access are equally accessible to authors.

 Our goal is to make PLOS Biology, PLOS Medicine, and PLOS Sustainability and Transformation truly open to read and open to publish for authors from every career stage, geographic location and funding background.
 Institutional support broadens authors’ choices.
 Authors from Research4Life countries are also automatically covered.

 Institutions guarantee funding for their authors’ future publications by joining our journal communities.
 That way, the next time your work is accepted there will be no publication fees.
 You’ll only need to list your affiliation.

 In order to equitably distribute the cost of selective publishing, we need every institution whose authors submit or co-author a paper to join our journal communities and cover the costs of their researchers’ publications.
 If any author’s institution is not a member, accepted manuscripts may be subject to a non-member fee.

-We’re contacting every institution whose authors frequently publish in PLOS Biology and PLOS Medicine, and our journal communities are growing.
+We’re contacting every institution whose authors frequently publish in PLOS Biology and PLOS Medicine, as well as institutions with historical research output fields covered in PLOS Sustainability and Transformation, and our journal communities are growing.

 If your institution hasn’t joined yet, hearing from you could make a difference.
-Use the form below to let your institution know how they can support you.
+Refer your librarian to us so we can explain how they can support you.